Terror Danjah: Musical style

 Pryce was raised on soca, ska, reggae, rare groove, R&B, soul and early deep house, and developed a taste for hip-hop, dancehall and jungle music as he got older, citing Buju Banton, Timbaland, Roni Size and sound system culture among the formative influences on his own sound.
 Specific sounds and pirate radio stations that "heavily influenced" him included Saxon, Coxsone Sound, Station FM, Ragga FM, and Kool FM.
 In drum and bass, his inspirations included the productions of Dillinja, Shy FX and Krust.
 His producer tag was a distorted sound effect known as the "gremlin" laugh, taken from a drum and bass sample CD, which later became the namesake of his 2009 compilation album Gremlinz.
 He produced music using various digital audio workstations over the course of his career including Cubase, Logic Pro and Pro Tools.

 Multiple music journalists have commended Pryce's spatial arrangements in his music; he credited his intuition in "layering sounds and placing sounds" to being a close listener of Roni Size and Andy C. Reviewing his 2004 EP Industry Standard for The Wire, Simon Reynolds also observed Pryce's use of "intricate syncopation [and] texturised beats" combined with an "atmosphere of domineering darkness."
 For Rip It Up, Martyn Pepperell noted how in Pryce's 2010 debut album Undeniable, "crunchy eight-bit noises orbit around G-funk referencing melodies, incidental sounds fade in and out of existence, and a rare balance between experimentalism and accessibility is achieved."

-The Quietus writer Rory Gibb contrasted Pryce's style with "the relatively simple, blocky construction of many grime instrumentals", praising how his "beats are slippery and difficult to predict, each drum hit splintering outwards into a series of secondary fragments" and "melodies [...] arise from the interactions of many much smaller slivers of synth."
+Writing for the Guardian in 2012, Sam Richards described Pryce's sound as "plush post-grime".
+In the same vein, The Quietus writer Rory Gibb contrasted Pryce's style with "the relatively simple, blocky construction of many grime instrumentals", praising how his "beats are slippery and difficult to predict, each drum hit splintering outwards into a series of secondary fragments" and "melodies [...] arise from the interactions of many much smaller slivers of synth."
 He also noted Pryce's fusion of jungle's "penchant for perpetual motion" with "the slinky melodies and pop nous of late 90s/early 00s R&B".
 Pitchfork writer Jazz Monroe summarised his sound as "tactile beats and cartoonish, neon-lined flourishes", and Resident Advisor editor Andrew Ryce similarly noted his music's "taut balance between cartoonish and violent", while Hyperdub founder Kode9 remembered him as a "a musical trickster", whose songs were "always twisting and turning, wriggling around, setting little decoys, only to switch direction while leaving a little trap door open for you to fall through".
 Music editors at The Guardian described Pryce in an obituary as "much admired for his lush, playful and propulsive style of production".